chill117/lnurl-node/README.md

 #### Lightning Backend Configuration Options

-This module supports lnd, eclair, and c-lightning as Lightning Network backends.
+This module has built-in support for lnd as a Lightning Network backend.

 Configuration options for __lnd__ backend:
 ```js